Gizra/Gizra-Way-Book/views.md

 ![](images/views/expose_filter_select.png)

-But what if we don't want the end users to select the category, but we want them to go directly to the page list their favorite movie category?

-for that we have contextual filters.
+But what if we don't want the end users to select the category, and instead want them to go directly to the page that lists their favorite movies category?
+For that we have contextual filters.

 ## Contextual filters

 Under the _Advanced_ fieldset you can find the _Contextual filters_ section.
 Contextual filters are like regular filters, but instead of setting the filter value, it will be taken from context (usually from the URL) when we run the View.

 The filters values pass as arguments through the URL.
 The first filter will be the first argument, the second filter will be the second argument, etc.
-If we look at our URL it will look like this:
+In our URL, it will look like this:

 > /blog/2/1